lsolesen/minimal-mistakes/docs/_docs/20-known-issues.md

 Tags page and categories pages are not sorted by most items in the collection.

-## No way to render future posts

-No way to render future posts.
-They have been removed in `_data/eleventyComputed.js`

 ## Pagination is not setup

 Pagination not setup.